getgauge/documentation/user/managing_environments/README.md

 ### Examples

   * User executes `gauge specs`
-    * If `<project_root>/env/default` is **not** present, Gauge will load the default values mentioned in the table above.
+    * If `<project_root>/env/default` is **not** present, Gauge will set the default env variables with values mentioned in the table above.
-    * If `<project_root>/env/default` is present, Gauge will load the default values and overwrite them with the values mentioned in the `default` environment.
+    * If `<project_root>/env/default` is present, Gauge will set the env variables mentioned in the `default` environment.
+It will then set any env variable (which is not already set) as per the table above.
   * User executes `gauge --env=java_ci specs`
      * If `<project_root>/env/java_ci` is **not** present, Gauge will end with a non-zero exit code.
-     * If `<project_root>/env/java_ci` is present, Gauge will load the default values and overwrite them with the values mentioned in the `java_ci` environment.
+     * If `<project_root>/env/java_ci` is present, Gauge will set the env variables mentioned in the `java_ci` environment.
+It will then load other variables from the `default` environment which are not already set.
+Finally, it will the set the env vars with values mentioned in the table above (if they are not already set).
   * User executes `gauge_reports_dir=newReportsDir gauge specs` or user explicitly sets `gauge_reports_dir=newReportsDir` in shell and then runs `gauge specs`
-    * Gauge will load all the default values except for the variable `gauge_reports_dir`.
+    * Gauge will set all the default env variables from `env/default` directory and then from the above table, except for the variable `gauge_reports_dir`.
 This variable's value will still continue to be `newReportsDir`.
   * User executes `gauge_reports_dir=newReportsDir gauge --env=java_ci specs` or user explicitly sets `gauge_reports_dir=newReportsDir` in shell and then runs `gauge --env=java_ci specs`
-    * Gauge will load all the default values and overwrite them with the values mentioned in the `java_ci` environment, except for the variable `gauge_reports_dir`.
+    * Gauge will set the env variables mentioned in the `java_ci` environment.
+It will then load other variables from the `default` environment which are not already set.
+Finally, it will the set the env vars with values mentioned in the table above (if they are not already set).
+However variable `gauge_reports_dir`, which is explicitly set in the shell will not be overwritten.
 This variable's value will still continue to be `newReportsDir`.